 Publisher deposition of papers published via the subscription route

-Springer Nature offers authors a manuscript deposition service to help authors publishing via the subscription route fulfil a number of funder and institutional mandates.
+For authors not choosing open access publication when publishing in a Transformative Journal or hybrid open access journal, Springer Nature currently offers authors a manuscript deposition service to help authors publishing via the subscription route fulfil a number of funder and institutional mandates.
 Information about the journals and types of articles for which the service is provided can be found in the following links:

 Springer Nature ensures that publications are preserved and available for future scholars, researchers, and students.
 Find out more about archiving agreements with Digital Preservation organisations here.